acend/go-basics-training/content/en/docs/basics/slices.md

 ## Appending items

 To add items to an existing slice you can use `append`.
 Notice that `append` does not modify the original slice, but returns a new one.
-This has to do with how slices are implemented in Go.
-You do not need to know how this works.

 ```go
 package main